 Aren't You Going to Ravish Me?: In What If? v2 #16, a crossover with Wolverine, Red Sonja is beaten by Wolverine and essentially gives up and waits for him to rape her, but he walks away, disgusted by the idea and saying "Sorry, darlin', that ain't my style."
 Sonja is both perplexed and slightly insulted, so she follows him.
 After their next meeting he warms up to her, and she eventually becomes his queen.

-Beauty Is Never Tarnished: While she does get a few dirt smears on her once in a while, this is played straight to an extreme degree.
+Beauty Is Never Tarnished: While she does get a few dirt smears on her in rare occasions, this is played straight to an extreme degree.
 Sonja has been slashed, impaled with arrows (albeit in the arms or legs), and even got got shot with a police revolver in her team-up with Spider-man.
-In no instance has she ever been scarred, lampshaded at the end of her Spider-man team-up, she wakes up lying on an altar somewhere in her own time period and finds the bullet she had been struck with.
-Most recently she contracted black plague and while one panel had her sprouting some boils on her face, these immediately disappeared the panel after.
+In no instance has she ever been scarred, lampshaded at the end of her Spider-man team-up, she wakes up lying on an altar somewhere in her own time period and finds the bullet she had been shot with had fallen out.
+More recently she contracted black plague and while one panel had her sprouting some boils on her face, these immediately disappeared the panel after.

 Blithe Spirit: Of the more violent sort.
 In general, the Hyboria is at least as patriarchal as the medieval times of our own world; when she passes through a town, though, some of the women tend to take inspiration from her example.